Pension investment account

 The reform of private pension provision in Germany is to include the introduction of a separate, state-subsidised pension investment account from January 2027.
 To access this, you need to open a special retirement savings account that meets the requirements for state support.
 This will be offered by a large number of certified providers.
 You will probably be able to hold a range of funds as well as bonds in your pension investment account.

-The key elements (as of March 2026. tbc):
+The key elements (Resolution of the Bundestag of 27 March 2026):

 • Capital market-oriented investment (e.g. ETF)